Hubs-Foundation/hubs-docs/docs/hubs-faq.md

 ## What devices does hubs run on?

 Because it runs in the browser, Hubs is very cross-platform compatible.
 It works on mobile, desktop, and VR devices, and runs on most modern browsers.
-For more information check out the [supported devices" & browsers](./hubs-create-join-rooms.html#supported-devices--browsers) section.
+For more information check out the [supported devices & browsers](./hubs-create-join-rooms.html#supported-devices--browsers) section.

 ## Can I create custom environments?